angelmartinez4147/configure-ad/README.md

 <img width="700" alt="Screen Shot 2023-08-03 at 2 01 31 PM" src="https://github.com/angelmartinez4147/configure-ad/assets/131706484/adf86ffe-8b88-4c2d-84b4-85fb9737e2ec">
 </p>
 <p>
 With Active Directory and the new admin account all set up, I will try to join client-1 to my domain.
-But for that to be possible I need to set client-1 DNS to that of dc-1 private IP address.
-So from Azure Portal, I will retrieve dc-1 private IP address and then go to client-1s networking within Azure and set its DNS to that of dc-1s private IP.
+But for that to be possible I need to set client-1 DNS to that of dc1 private IP address.
+So from Azure Portal, I will retrieve dc1 private IP address and then go to client-1s networking within Azure and set its DNS to that of the dc1s private IP.
 Now by resetting client-1, it will apply the Changed DNS making it possible to connect client-1 to the domain.
 </p>
 <br />